rohithawa/covata/README.md

 5 1 E

+Basically assessment contains 2 service classes name FileService and RoverService.
+- FileService is responsible for read the file and return lines as Object array.
+- RoverService is responsible for calculate end coordinate by providing start coordinate and instruction

 #Assumptions
 - Instruction not given for collide the rovers
 - Given file contain complete and valid information